Beer is one of the most popular and oldest beverages in the world.

 Here are the risks that this type of liquid waste imposes:

 - Biochemical Oxygen Demand (BOD): This measures the amount of oxygen required to decompose organic matter in water.
 Expired beer, with its organic components, can contribute to BOD levels in wastewater.
 High BOD levels can deplete oxygen in water bodies, posing risks to aquatic life.
+At commercial scale, for example, a single pallet of expired packaged beer introduces far more BOD load than a consumer pouring a few bottles down a drain.
+That’s why breweries, distributors, and retailers handling bulk expired inventory need a structured, compliant disposal plan — not just a drain.

 - Total Suspended Solids (TSS): This refers to the concentration of solid particles in water.
 Suspended solids (including the ones from expired beer) can cause water pollution unless they’re disposed of according to the regulations (as per the Clean Water Act).